 Types of MEMS transducers

-In order to interact with the world, MEMS devices can employ various types of transduction mechanisms.
-Usually, these are mechanical-to-electrical transducers and vice versa, so that we can control the MEMS devices and their interactions with the mechanical world through interface circuits.
-Additionally, a number of other types of transducers can also be used to interact with chemical, light, magnetic, RF (Radio Frequency) and other domains.
+To interact with the world, MEMS devices can employ various transduction mechanisms.
+Usually, these are mechanical-to-electrical transducers and vice versa so we can control the MEMS devices and their interactions with the mechanical world through interface circuits.
+Several other types of transducers can also be used to interact with chemical, light, magnetic, RF (Radio Frequency) and other domains.

 Conventionally, electrostatic is the most popular transducer in silicon MEMS.
-This is because no additional specialist material is required and micromachined silicon can be doped to provide conductivity.
-By establishing an electric field across a pair of capacitive parallel plates, an electrostatic force can be sustained.
+This is because no additional specialist material is required, and micromachined silicon can be doped to provide conductivity.
+An electrostatic force can be sustained by establishing an electric field across a pair of capacitive parallel plates.
 When mechanical motion changes the distance between the parallel plates, an electrical signal can be measured across the parallel plates.
-Alternatively, by applying a dynamic electrical signal, the parallel plate can be actuated.
-Comb finger designs are very popular amongst MEMS electrostatic transducers in order to maximise the capacitive surface area of the transducer.
+Alternatively, the parallel plate can be actuated by applying a dynamic electrical signal.
+Comb finger designs are very popular amongst MEMS electrostatic transducers to maximise the capacitive surface area of the transducer.

 Some of the main transducers used in MEMS include:

 |Triboelectric||Biological and biomedical|

 References and recommended reading